Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/3-Merklized-Storage_Slides.md

 Notes:

+Give 30 seconds to students to make sense of the image by themselves.

+// TODO(ankan) clarify
 The important point is that for example the whole data under `_system` is not hidden away behind one hash.

-Dark blue are the proof, light blue's hashes are present.

 Receiver will hash the root node, and check it against a publicly known storage root.